Safety tips for a better ride

 Sound Off When Stopping

 Dehydration is a big concern for cyclists.
-You should always drink plenty of water before, during, and after bicycling.
+You should always drink plenty of water before, during and after bicycling.
 A fatigued or dehydrated cyclist could cause injury to themselves or other cyclists.
-Even if you are drinking other fluids such as Gatorade, you should still be drinking water in addition to these fluids.
+Even if you are consuming some type of an energy drink, you should still be drinking plain water.

 Heavy Bike Traffic Ahead

-This informs motorists to expect very heavy bicycle traffic ahead.
+This informs motorists to expect very heavy bicycle traffic.
 It does not tell the motorist that the cyclist has the right of way!
-It is there as a courtesy to the motorist and cyclists still need to obey the traffic laws of our State.
+It is there as a courtesy to the motorist and cyclists still need to obey all traffic laws.

 Obey traffic laws.
 In Colorado, bicyclists enjoy the same rights as motorists.
 In accepting those rights, bicyclists also assume the responsibilities for riding in a safe and legal manner by: